vaginessa/dns-wiki/TCP-security.md

 Introduction
 -----------

-This guide has nothing much todo with AFWall+ itself or it's configuration, but it can help to protect against known _problems_ and _attacks_ like DNS/DOS/UDP flooding - and they're well tested with Linux Kernels 2.6 up to 4.0, so that's the reason why it's written down here (security everywhere!).
+This guide has nothing much todo with AFWall+ itself or it's own configuration, but it can help to protect against known _problems_ and _attacks_ like DNS/DOS/UDP flooding - and they're well tested with Linux Kernels 2.6 up to 4.0, so that's the reason why it's written down here (security everywhere!).
 These _tweaks_ are based on the articles (designed for a faster broadband) that you can find on the bottom under the ['Useful Links'](https://github.com/ukanth/afwall/wiki/TCP-security#useful-links) category.

 Please make a **backup first**, and of course there is **no support** or **guarantee that it works on your system**.
 If you unsure, simply don't use it, ask your ROM/Kernel developer if it's useful to integrate/use it.